M-Kwizera/alu-higher_level_programming/python-almost_a_circle/README.md

-The "Almost a circle" Directory
+#!/usr/bin/bash
+A project for almost a circle